SMARTSKA97/SoftDrink-Dispenser-Using-Arduino-Nano/README.md

 Coding contains all the programs one by one to perfection...
 Note: can be made a single but you know i'm <b>LAZY</b>

+Documentations contain all the techniques adopted and documented in both in paper and digital.

+Images contain all the images we needed and project propagation images...

 ## stay tuned for more updates